CSE237SP2022/project-nutritionscraper/README.md

 # project-nutritionscraper
+### Functionality of project
+- PersonalNutrition Info.java takes in a users height, weight, and gender and outputs your lean body mass.
+The Excerise.java class calculates how many caliries you would burn given your weight, activity level, and duration of activity.
+The WeightManagement.java takes in a persons basal metablic rate and how much weight they want to lose over a given period time and outputs how many calories you need to each everyday.

 ### Daniel user story
 -  Iteration 1:
 	- Accomplished tasks: Wrote the main web scraping functionality for the NutritionDataScraper class.
 This includes making the class set up a webdriver instance so that pages can be scraped upon object creation, the ability to read URL's from a text file, and outputting cleanly formatted nutrition data to the console.